What is the U-Pass?

 What happens if my Student ID card with U-Pass sticker is lost or stolen?

-If your U-Pass is lost or stolen you must report it to Financial Services immediately.
+If your Student ID Card and U-Pass are lost or stolen you must report it to Financial Services immediately.

 MSVU Financial Services

-There will be a $25 replacement fee for each U-Pass sticker and the University reserves the right to refuse to replace a U-PASS depending on the circumstances.
+There will be a $10 replacement fee for the Student ID Card which you will obtain in the library.
+There will also be a $25 replacement fee for each U-Pass sticker and the University reserves the right to refuse to replace a U-PASS sticker depending on the circumstances.
 Replacement U-PASS stickers can only be obtained from Financial Services in Evaristus Hall.